-Granite is an elegant backsplash material, but it's possible to get tired of elegance, especially if you've got your heart set on pizzazz.
+Granite is an elegant backsplash material, but it's possible to get tired of elegance, especially if you've got your heart set on another kitchen aesthetic in mind.
 Removing a 4-inch granite backsplash to make way for a new backsplash material, or none at all, is a lot easier than you might suspect.
 A word of warning, though: It will be next to impossible to avoid damaging the wall, so be prepared to make drywall repairs.

 If you're searching granite backsplash removal methods in preparation for a kitchen renovation, you'll probably come across recommendations to use a heat gun.
 The thinking is that heat will soften the adhesive and make it easier to pry the stone off the wall.
 There are two problems with this approach.

-The first problem with using a heat gun to remove backsplash is that the adhesive holding the backsplash may be thinset mortar, and heat won't have any effect on it.
-If the installers used mastic, you'll probably encounter the second problem, which is a gooey mess that's extremely difficult to clean.
-Instead of using heat, consider doing as Greco Design Company recommends and use the force of a hammer instead.
+The first problem with using a heat gun to remove a stone backsplash is that the adhesive holding the backsplash may be cement-based thinset mortar, and heat won't have any effect on it.
+If the installers used mastic adhesive, you'll probably encounter the second problem, which is a gooey mess that's extremely difficult to clean.
+Instead of using heat, simply use the force of a hammer.
 And that doesn't mean to shatter the granite.